eight04/pyWorker/README.rst

   # finished, it returns directly with the result.
   print(pending.get())

-Use Channel to broadcast event:
+Use Channel to broadcast events:

 .. code:: python